manuhalapeth/rlhf-from-scratch-on-distilgpt2/README.md

 full writeup and `assets/results.json` for the raw numbers from the run that produced these charts.

-## What this is, and what it is not
+## What this is and what it is not

-This is a correctness and legibility project, not a leaderboard result.
+This is a correctness and legibility project.
 The goal was to implement every piece of an RLHF pipeline correctly, wire it together into something that actually runs against a real (if small) language model, and be completely honest in the writeup about what six